ADLdev-SA/ise102/README.md

 **4. Attached documents:**
 - UML diagram describing the flow of BankApp
 - UML diagram describing the Client and BankAcc classes.
-- Add more UML diagram => bonus mark.
+- At least two diagrams.
+Add more UML diagram => more mark.

 **5. Detail comments (for your code).**